-• Recalculation of exposure time if new version of ETC has been released.
+- Recalculation of exposure time if new version of ETC has been released. - Preparation of a Finding Chart.

 Due to its design and concept, FLAMES is an ideal instrument for observations in service mode, carried out by the observatory staff (i.e., in absence of the applicant).